Essential Magnetohydrodynamics for Astrophysics: Force-free fields and potential fields

 \subsection{Force-free fields}

 In a force-free field, $\bs{\nb}{\bf\times B}$ is parallel to ${\bf B}$.
 Hence there is a scalar $\alpha$ such that \beq \bs{\nb}{\bf\times B}=\alpha{\bf B}.\eeq Taking the divergence we find: \beq {\bf B\cdot\kern-1pt\bs{\nb}}\alpha =0,\eeq that is, $\alpha$ is constant along field lines.
-Force-free fields are `twisted': the field lines in the neighborhood of a field line with a given value of $\alpha$ `wrap around' it, at a pitch proportional to $\alpha$.
+Force-free fields are `twisted'\,: the field lines in the neighborhood of a field line with a given value of $\alpha$ `wrap around' it, at a pitch proportional to $\alpha$.

 The case of a constant $\alpha$ everywhere would be mathematically interesting, since it leads to a tractable equation.
 This special case (sometimes called a `linear' force-free field) is of little use, however.
-Where force-free fields develop in nature, the opposite tends to be the case: the scalar $\alpha$ varies strongly between neighboring magnetic surfaces (cf.\ {\ctl sects.\ \ref{sheets}, \ref{reco}}).
+Where force-free fields develop in nature, the opposite tends to be the case\,: the scalar $\alpha$ varies strongly between neighboring magnetic surfaces (cf.\ {sects.\ \ref{sheets}, \ref{reco}}).

 With magnetic forces vanishing, infinitesimal fluid displacements $\bs\xi$ do not do work against the magnetic field, hence the energy in a force-free magnetic field is an extremum.
-The opposite is also the case: if the magnetic energy of a configuration is a (possibly local) minimum, the field must be force-free.
+The opposite is also the case\,: if the magnetic energy of a configuration is a minimum (possibly a local minimum) the field must be force-free.

-To make this a bit more precise imagine a (closed, simply connected) volume $V$ of perfectly conducting fluid in which displacements $\bs\xi$ take place, surrounded by a volume in which the fluid is kept at rest, so that $\bs\xi=0$ there.
-We start with an arbitrary magnetic field configuration in $V$, and let it relax under this constraint until an equilibrium is reached.
+To make this a bit more formal imagine a (closed, simply connected) volume $V$ of perfectly conducting fluid in which displacements $\bs\xi$ take place, surrounded by a volume in which the fluid is kept at rest, so that $\bs\xi=0$ there.
+We start with some magnetic field configuration in $V$, not too far from equilibrium\footnote{Relaxation from an arbitrary initial state can involve the formation of current sheets, see sect.\ \ref{tangled}}, and let it relax under the perfectly conducting constraint until an equilibrium is reached.
 This relaxing can be done for example by adding a source of viscosity so fluid motions are damped out.
 In doing so the field lines move to different locations, except at their ends, where they are kept in place by the external volume.
 To be shown is that the minimum energy configuration reached in this way is a force-free field, $(\bs{\nb}{\bf\times B}){\bf \times B}=0$.